hashicorp/vault/website/source/guides/operations/mount-filter.html.md

 knowledge of Vault.

-You need two Vault Enterprise clusters: one representing the EU cluster, and another representing the US cluster.
+You need two Vault Enterprise clusters: one representing the EU cluster, and another representing the US cluster both backed by Consul for storage.

 ## Steps

-The scenario here is that you have a Vault cluster in EU and wish to span across the United States by setting up a secondary cluster and enable the performance replication.
-However, some data must remain in EU and should not be replicated to the US cluster.
+**Scenario:**  You have a Vault cluster in EU and wish to span across the United States by setting up a secondary cluster and enable the performance replication.
+However, some data must remain in EU and should ***not*** be replicated to the US cluster.

 ![Guide Scenario](/assets/images/vault-mount-filter-0.png)

-Leverage the mount filter feature to whitelist or blacklist secrets engines from being replicated across the regions.
+Leverage the mount filter feature to blacklist the secrets, that are subject to GDPR, from being replicated across the regions.

 1. [Segment GDPR and non-GDPR secret engines](#step1)
 1. [Enable performance replication with mount filter](#step2)
 1. [Verify the replication mount filter](#step3)
 1. [Enable a local secret engine](#step4)

-~> Ensure GDPR data is segmented by secret mount and blacklist the movement of those secret mounts to non-GDPR territories.
+~> **NOTE:** Ensure that GDPR data is segmented by secret mount and blacklist the movement of those secret mounts to non-GDPR territories.

 ### <a name="step1"></a>Step 1: Segment GDPR and non-GDPR secret engines

-Enable key/value secret engines:
+In the EU cluster (primary cluster), enable key/value secret engines:

 - At **`EU_GDPR_data`** for GDPR data
 - At **`US_NON_GDPR_data`** for non-GDPR data localized for US